-The City of Detroit has contracted Advanced Disposal to collect garbage, bulk items, yard waste and recycling for houses in our area.
+The City of Detroit Department of Public Works has contracted Waste Management to collect garbage, bulk items, yard waste and recycling for houses in our area.
 You may have noticed, traveling through the neighborhood, that there has been some confusion on collection of bulk trash and yard waste.

 Bulk trash includes items that are too large to fit within the Courville refuse container.
 Examples of bulk items include furniture, appliances, air conditioners, hot water tanks, carpeting, mattresses, large toys, etc.